Harish-Research-Lab/FEAP-AceGen/benchmarks/README.md

 ## Folder information

-This folder contains the benchmark problems for each of the elements available in this repository.
-The benchmark files include:
+This folder contains the benchmark problems for each of the elements available in this repository and the files include:

 1. **IthermalSteadyFeap**: Input file for the steady-state thermal problem as provide by the FEAP example manual [2].
 The file uses standard FEAP element [3]